 It’s not really a secret that with age comes wrinkles.
 The last century alone has introduced vast products, treatments and regimens said to prevent early signs of aging and women have always optimistically committed.
-With women ranging in ages from their twenties to their fifties, discovering what could potentially be a modern-day fountain of youth is a never-ending quest.
+For women of all ages, discovering what could potentially be a modern-day fountain of youth is a never-ending quest.

 Dermstore recently conducted a poll among 2,000 women nationwide, revealing surprising results about how they approach anti-aging skin care.
 We caught up with skin care expert, Christina Ponzio-Guarino, MS, PA-C to get the lowdown on best anti-aging practices and what may be our best shot at staying younger, longer.